NotNaught/seditious-obsidian-writing/Obsidian Vault/.trash/Therapy notes/Tools for Big Emotions.md

 	- (distract and/or dissociate to calm and hopefully process in the background)
 	- often seeking isolation to do this
 	- music is different
-- masturbate (similar to above, but a bit more present in body?)
+- masturbate (similar to above, but a bit more present in body?
+Has to do with biological feeling too)
 - Write about feelings
 	- good for organizing thoughts and breaking loops
 	- needs time and energy and focus